Infinite-dimensional Polish groups and Property (T): Introduction

 \subsection{Background}

 The first interesting example of an \guillemotleft infinite-dimensional\guillemotright\ group with Property~(T) was given by Shalom \cite{shaLoop}, who exhibited finite Kazhdan sets for the loop groups $\text{L}(\text{SL}_n(\mbC))$, $n\geq 3$.
-(See the beginning of Section~\ref{sec:PropT} for the basic definitions concerning Property~(T).)
+(See Section \ref{subsec:Prop-(T)} for the basic definitions concerning Property~(T).)
 A few years later, Bekka \cite{bekkaUnitary} proved that the unitary group $\text{U}(\ell^2)$ has Property~(T).
 For this he used the classification of the unitary representations of $\Unit(\ell^2)$ obtained by Kirillov and Ol'shanski, and showed that the generators of any shift action $\mbF\actson\ell^2(\mbF)$ by a non-abelian free group of finite rank form a Kazhdan set for $\Unit(\ell^2(\mbF))$.

 Within the framework of infinite-dimensional \emph{permutation groups}, a milestone was set by Tsankov \cite{tsaUnitary} with the classification of the unitary representations of oligomorphic groups.
 As a consequence of his result, he was able to prove Property~(T) for a number of significant examples including the infinite symmetric group $S_\infty$, the group $\Aut(\mbQ,<)$ of order-preserving bijections of the rationals and the group $\Homeo(2^\omega)$ of homeomorphisms of the Cantor space.
 He showed, for instance, that the permutation action $\mbF\actson\mbF$ induces a Kazhdan set for $S_\infty=\Sym(\mbF)$, very much like in the case of the unitary group.
-Subsequently, Evans and Tsankov \cite{evatsaFree} succeeded in generalizing the analysis of \cite{tsaUnitary} and established Property~(T) for all oligomorphic groups and their inverse limits.
+Subsequently, Evans and Tsankov \cite{evatsaFree} succeeded in generalizing the analysis of \cite{tsaUnitary} and established Property~(T) for all oligomorphic groups, as well as for a related larger class of permutation groups.